codeuniquely/test/README.md

     ✓ returns the last element of an array (1 ms) removeEmptyValues
     ✓ removeEmptyValues is defined
-    ✓ getLastPartOfArray works for an empty array
+    ✓ works for an empty array without flag
     ✓ works for an empty array (5 ms)
     ✓ does NOT removes all empty arrays without flag
     ✓ removes all empty arrays inside an array